rjacaac211/Tech-Trend-Analysis/README.md

 - Visualizing the distribution of data, relationships between variables, composition of data, and comparisons across different categories.
 - Closing the database connection after visualization to ensure data security.

+### 7_Dashboard

+This folder contains the link of the dashboard and the data needed for creating it

+-
+-

 ### Tech Trend Analysis.pdf

 This document provides a comprehensive overview of the analysis conducted in the previous notebooks.
 It includes: